r-pufky/docs/services/sonarr/sonarr.config.md

 Settings
 --------
-Be sure to toggle `advanced settings` to on; toggle bakc and forth to set both.
+Be sure to toggle `advanced settings` to on; toggle back and forth to set both.

 ### Media Management